domscontent/domscontent.github.io/_pages/services.md

 I am based in the UK, in the south of england.

-I can work with solo founders and small businesses virtually, all over the world.
+I can work with solo founders and businesses virtually, all over the world.

 ---